-The manufacturing and trade of unmanned aircraft systems (UAS) or drones for the military purposes requires a licence issued in accordance with the Act of 13 June 2019 on conducting business activity within the scope of manufacturing and trade in explosives, weapons, ammunition and products and technology for military or police purposes.
+The manufacturing of and trading in unmanned aircraft systems or drones for military purposes requires a licence issued in accordance with the Act of 13 June 2019 on conducting business activity within the scope of manufacturing and trade in explosives, weapons, ammunition and products and technology for military or police purposes.

-The manufacturing and trade of UAS or drones for other purposes is currently in the process of harmonising the EU regulations.
-On 11 June 2019, two EU regulations on drones were published to harmonise the law in the EU in this field: the Commission Delegated Regulation (EU) 2019/945 of 12 March 2019 and Commission Implementing Regulation (EU) 2019/947 of 24 May 2019.
+At the EU level, two regulations on drones were published to harmonise the law in the EU in this field: the Commission Delegated Regulation (EU) 2019/945 of 12 March 2019 and Commission Implementing Regulation (EU) 2019/947 of 24 May 2019.

-From 31 December 2020, the registration of drone operators, who use equipment equal to or greater than 250 grams, or less than 250 grams if the drone is equipped with a sensor capable of collecting data, will be mandatory.
-On the basis of these new regulations, drone manufacturing and trading will be subject to a number of exploitation requirements and requires qualification within one of the categories proposed by the EU.
+From 31 December 2020, the registration of drone operators who use equipment equal to or greater than 250 grams, or less than 250 grams if the drone is equipped with a sensor capable of collecting data, is mandatory.
+Under these regulations, drone manufacturing and trading is subject to several exploitation requirements and requires classification using one of the categories proposed by the EU.